How to apply?

 There are two factors to bear in mind if you have a disability, and are considering studying nursing:

 In order to be eligible for a place on the course you must have home or EU student status.
-We are not able to offer places to students without NHS bursaries.

 If you have lived overseas for a period of 3 months or more since the age of 16 and are now resident in the UK you will be required to provide both a DBS check and an overseas equivalent.